ricardoemerson/create-react-tsx-component/README.md

 ## Configuration for create a component using Arrow Function or Regular Function

-Defines if component will be created using an `Arrow Function` or a `Regular Function`.
+Defines if component will be created using `Arrow Function` or `Regular Function`.

 ![Usage](images/use-arrow-function-settings.png)